TomTang01/cse15l-lab-reports/labreport5/lab8&9report.md

 ![Image](https://github.com/TomTang01/cse15l-lab-reports/blob/main/labreport5/output.png)

 The error messages mean that they cannot find the junit package.
 But I did `javac` and `java` with junit as needed.
+CPATH was declared as `CPATH='.;/lib/hamcrest-core-1.3.jar;/lib/junit-4.13.2.jar'`.
 Here is a screenshot of running the Test code:

 ![Image](https://github.com/TomTang01/cse15l-lab-reports/blob/main/labreport5/code.png)